KiClaudia/greeniguana/README.md

 redo OXY stats (same script, OXYLong modified) nothing changed. still not significant.
-Rmd updated as well In the master spreadsheet with _redoOXY, oxy, oxystd, and oi are changed updated OSILong and re-ran OSIstats, everything still the same. updated new values in results
+Rmd updated as well In the master spreadsheet with _redoOXY, oxy, oxystd, and oi are changed updated OSILong and re-ran OSIstats, everything still the same. updated new values in results made MassLong and SVLlong in ModData new script AOVmass1 and AOVmass2

+Mass data was logged to be normal, there was a 3 way interaction so I did post hoc by looking at diet*LPS at every time point 2 way anova

+AOVsvl, only three time points measured so only 1 script

+went into SVLlong.csv, looks like Dale was recording in cm and then changed to mm.
+I editted it to make it the same unit